shakacode/package_json/README.md

 > TODO: providing a class

-Managers are provided a reference to the `PackageJson` when they're initialized, are run in the same directory as that `PackageJson`, and lets you do the
+Managers are provided a reference to the `PackageJson` when they're initialized, are run in the same directory as that `PackageJson`, and lets you do a series of common actions defined below.
-following:

-> **Note**
->
+Unless otherwise noted for a particular method, each method:

+- Behaves like `system`, returning either `true`, `false`, or `nil` based on if the package manager exited with a non-zero error code; each method has a bang-equivalent if you wish an exception to be thrown instead
+- Does not attempt to capture or intercept the output; using `Kernel.system` under the hood, output is sent directly to `stdout` and `stderr`
-> Unless otherwise noted, options are safe to use regardless of what underlying
-> package manager is being used; if an option is not supported by a particular
-> package manager, it will be ignored
+- Can be passed any of the options listed for the particular method regardless of what underlying package manager is being used; if an option is not supported by the manager, it will be ignored

 ### Installing dependencies